rkgIITBh/data-structures.github.io/HTML/sparseMatrix.md

 }
 ```

-The entire source code for creating, inserting,  printing non-zero elements of a sparse matrix
+The entire source code for creating, inserting, and printing non-zero elements of a sparse matrix
 is available from the link below.
 We have not examined matrix operations.
 There are many algorithms
 for operations on sparse matrix.
 These algorithms do not come under the scope of data structures.